josepher-lambertyo/notes/README.md

 # 2023-11-27
 - "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
 Always strive to improve your skills and stay up-to-date with the latest best practices and technologies in your field.
 Don't be afraid to ask for help or collaborate with others.
 And remember, debugging is an essential part of the development process, so embrace it and use it as an opportunity to learn and grow."

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote humorously highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-evolving nature of technology and the people who use it.
+It serves as a reminder to continually adapt and improve our programming skills to stay ahead in this race.